asvdvl/factorio-sync-sound-manager/README.md

         - `proto`: any entity from data.raw.
         - (hidden, in the object properties)`proto.working_sound.speacker_audible_distance_modifier`: sets the `audible_distance_modifier` for the speaker if specified
     - Returns: the emitter object that was added to data.raw

+## API - runtime stage
+In the following releases
+Note: at the moment, the mod determines whether the emitter is needed based on the condition of the machine: works/not active, under the Runtime API, I mean the transfer of the "activation" function for configuration as you need.